Marvel Superhero Jeremy Renner Discharged From Hospital

 The ‘Hawkeye’ actor is also returning for Mayor of Kingstown season 2

 Renner is famous for playing the part of Clint Barton a.k.a.
 Hawkeye in the Avengers films.
-However, the actor can also be seen in the American crime thriller series Major of Kingstown, which is returned for its second season on Paramount+ on 15 January 2023.
+However, the actor can also be seen in the American crime thriller series Mayor of Kingstown, which has returned for its second season on Paramount+ on 15 January 2023.

 Hero image credit: Instagram/jeremyrenner